Jatiya Sangsad: Constituencies

-The maximum strength of the Parliament envisaged by the Constitution of Bangladesh is 350, which is made up by the general election of 300 members to represent 300 parliamentary constituencies and 50 seats reserved for women, which are apportioned on elected party position in the parliament.
+The maximum strength of the Parliament envisaged by the Constitution of Bangladesh is 350, which is made up of the general election of 300 members to represent 300 parliamentary constituencies and 50 seats reserved for women, which are apportioned to elected party positions in the parliament.
 The electoral districts are referred to as "Nirbācanī ēlākā" (নির্বাচনী এলাকা) in Bengali, which can be literally translated to English as "electoral area" though the official English translation for the term is "constituency".
 The term "Nirbācanī ēlākā" is used while referring to an electoral district in general.
-The constituencies are arranged as to coincide with the administrative Districts of Bangladesh, distributed among the proportion to their population.
+The constituencies are arranged to coincide with the administrative districts of Bangladesh, distributed among the proportion to their population.
 Numbers may vary from two to twenty members per district.
-The seats are indicated with the district name suffixed by a number (e.g. Panchagarh-1 or Jessore-6).
+The seats are indicated with the district name suffixed by a number (e.g., Panchagarh-1 or Jessore-6).
 Each constituency is represented by a single member of Parliament, and is elected by the first-past-the-post system.

 Membership

 Article 66 of the Constitution makes membership open to any citizen of Bangladesh and only to citizens above the age of 25; dual citizenship is possible for civilians in Bangladesh, but not for MPs who must not hold any other citizenship.

 Members are elected by direct polling in their respective constituencies.
 Whoever wins the most votes, regardless of turnout or proportion, wins the election.
-Members are elected for a term of 5 years, with the entire Parliament dissolving five years after the swearing-in.
+Members are elected for a term of five years, with the entire Parliament dissolving five years after the swearing-in.
 Members can be re-elected indefinitely, and so have no term limits.
 They may be independent or affiliated with a political party.

 Members must not have served time in prison for more than two years to be eligible, unless they served this period five years prior to the general election date.

 Article 67 states that members absent without leave for 90 consecutive sitting days will lose their membership.
 Any ambiguity regarding membership will be resolved by the Bangladesh Election Commission.
 Attending sessions without being a member (even if memberships are cancelled in retrospect) results in a BDT1,000 (US$) fine per day, per Article 69.